syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/floating-action-button/EJ2_ASP.MVC/positions.md

 documentation: ug
 ---

-# Floating Action Button Positions
+# Positions in Asp.Net MVC Floating Action Button Control

 The floating action button can be positioned anywhere on the [Target](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.Fab.html#Syncfusion_EJ2_Buttons_Fab_Target) using the [Position](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Buttons.Fab.html#Syncfusion_EJ2_Buttons_Fab_Position) property.
 If the `Target` is not defined, then FAB is positioned based on the browser viewport.